AshleyMekolle/HNG-Internship/stage1/task-requirement.md

 # Color Guessing Game - Task Requirements

 ## Overview
 Create an interactive color guessing game where players must identify the correct color from multiple options.
-The game should be built using React or VAnilla Javascript and include score tracking, feedback mechanisms, and a responsive design.
+The game should be built using React or Vanilla Javascript and include score tracking, feedback mechanisms, and a responsive design.

 ## Technical Stack
 - **Frontend Framework:** React